-Preeclampsia is defined by Davey & MacGillivrav (1988)as proteinuric hypertension, developing after twenty gestation in weeks previously a normotensive, non-proteinuric patient.
+Preeclampsia is defined by Davey & MacGillivray (1988) as proteinuric hypertension, developing after twenty weeks gestation in a previously normotensive, non-proteinuric patient.
 Hitherto, preeclampsia was thought to develop before the twentieth week of pregnancy in two scenarios: extensive hydatidiform changes in the chorionic villi or in the presence of lupus anticoagulant (ACOG 1986).
 This case presenting at 17 weeks and 3 days gestation with eclampsia was lupus anticoagulant negative.